Walkers Shortbread Cookies

 Even if you don’t mind splurging on shortbread at the store, once you see how easy and tasty this traditional Scottish shortbread cookie recipe is, you’ll never want to buy premade shortbread again.

-This traditional shortbread recipe does not contain eggs which is great for those who have an egg allergy.
+This traditional shortbread recipe does not contain eggs, which is great for those with an egg allergy.

 Walker Shortbread Cookies Ingredients